hchandra/automating-aws-with-python/README.md

 - List bucket
 - List contents of a bucket
 - Create and setup bucket
-- Sync directory tree to s3
+- Sync directory tree to s3 bucket
+- Set AWS profile with --profile=<profileName>